avk959/LazLpSolveIDE/README.md

 #### New
  - editing the syntax highlighting scheme(rather primitive).
  - maintaining the position of the main window between sessions.
+#### LpSolve IDE on linux:
 ![LPSolve IDE on Ubuntu-MATE](https://github.com/avk959/LazLpSolveIDE/blob/master/LpSolveIDE-gtk-2.png)
 ### To compile LpSolveIDE under Lazarus IDE:
+ - download and install the appropriate liblpsolve55 binary from the official website.
- - compile and install(optional) /packages/lazlpsolver/lazlpsolver.lpk
+ - compile and install(optional) /packages/lazlpsolver/lazlpsolver.lpk.
-   + note: installing the package is only necessary if you are going to edit MainForm, in this case, you need to download the appropriate liblpsolve55 binary from the official website and make sure liblpsolve55 is available for the Lazarus IDE
+   + note: installing the package is only necessary if you are going to edit MainForm.
  - open and compile /source/LpSolveIDE.lpi
 ### To make linux stand-alone application:
  - create application folder(denote AppFolder)
  - put into AppFolder LpSolveIDE binary
- - put into AppFolder liblpsolve55 binary
+ - put into AppFolder liblpsolve55 binary(if not installed)
  - download from the official website and put into AppFolder all needed extention binaries(BFP and XLI)
  - download from the official website and put into AppFolder CHM help file
  - put into AppFolder LpSolveIDE.ini